munirercan/munirercan.github.io/README.md

-Vision Transformer: A step by step simple explanation
+Vision Transformer: A step by step simple explanation.
+See how your tensor should look like after each step.

 Let's make a simple and lucid explanation for ViT that is described in Dosovitskiy et al paper: